VisionEval/VisionEval-Docs/user_guide/01-A-getting-started.Rmd

 5. Extract or query the results for summarization and further analysis in R or export tabular data files to other data analysis systems.

+These steps are described on other pages of this documentation.

 ## Editing and Running Models

 As described in the [model tutorials](#visioneval-tutorials), a VisionEval Model contains the following components:

 -   Model configuration: `visioneval.cnf`